buildwithmoh/buildwithmoh/README.md

 ### 👩‍💻 Welcome to my digital playground!

-I'm **Moh**, a Product Designer learning to code so I can bring my designs to life myself.
 Currently picking up HTML, CSS, and JavaScript one project at a time, and leaning into AI tools along the way to learn faster and build smarter.

 </td>
 <td width="35%">